cesarsotovalero/cesarsotovalero.github.io/files/posts/2025/2025-08-14/tech-interview-questions.md

 * Based on that, how do you prioritize your time?
 * As you step into this position, what roles, skills, or personalities do you need around you to ensure success?
 * How do you build relationships and trust with people on your team?
+* Among the people you've worked with, who do you admire and why?

 ## Creative & Critical Thinking Questions